-What can I use PyCharm Community Edition for?
+What can I use PyCharm Community for?

-Can I use PyCharm Community Edition at work?
+Can I use PyCharm Community at work?

-Could I fork PyCharm?
+Can I fork PyCharm?

 Yes, you can.
-The Apache 2.0 license doesn’t just permit using this code, but also allows modification.
+The Apache 2.0 license doesn’t just permit using this code, but it also allows modification.
 However, before you release

-YourNamePyCharm, you need to be aware that that the
+YourNamePyCharm, be aware that the

 PyCharm trademarks are restricted.
 So if you do want to fork PyCharm, you will need to take out our branding.
 Furthermore, in your derived version, you will need to credit us.
-So you could make ‘YourNameIDE’, with a notice that it’s based on software made by JetBrains.
+So you could make YourNameIDE, with a notice that it’s based on software made by JetBrains.

-What can’t I do with PyCharm Community Edition?
+What can’t I use PyCharm Community for?

 There are some restrictions that apply when you fork PyCharm.
 The Apache 2.0 license requires:

 - You need to attribute us.
-So if you fork PyCharm, you’re not allowed to remove all notices that JetBrains made it
+So if you fork PyCharm, you’re not allowed to remove all notices that JetBrains made it.

-- You need to include a full copy of the Apache 2 license
+- You need to include a full copy of the Apache 2 license.

-- You need to include the NOTICES file
+- You need to include the NOTICES file.

 We’re not lawyers, so please be aware that this is not legal advice.

-So why would I use PyCharm Professional Edition?
+So why should I use PyCharm Pro?

 Many people get confused when we tell them that they are allowed to use a personal license at work.
 We believe though, that it’s important that developers can use the tools that are right for the job, and therefore we offer low price options to individual developers.